jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/make_tdd_environment.rst

                           path
     pytest_watcher: error: the following arguments are required: path

-  I have to tell `pytest-watcher`_ what folder_ has the tests to run
+  I have to tell `pytest-watcher`_ what folder_ has the tests I want it to run

 * I try to run the tests again

   .. code-block:: python

-    uv run pytest-watcher --now --delay 0 .
+    uv run pytest-watcher --now  .

   ``.`` is the current working directory_